jsguy/marble/README.md

-# marble - 360° image viewer
+# Marble - 360° image viewer

-This image viewer displays 360° images,
-It is based on three.js
+This image viewer displays equirectangular 360° images, and is based on three.js

 ## Installation